japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

   rdd: RDD[_]): Stack[ShuffleDependency[_, _, _]]
 ----

-getMissingAncestorShuffleDependencies finds all missing xref:rdd:ShuffleDependency.adoc[shuffle dependencies] for the given xref:rdd:index.adoc[RDD] traversing its xref:rdd:spark-rdd-lineage.adoc[RDD lineage].
+getMissingAncestorShuffleDependencies finds all missing rdd:ShuffleDependency.md[shuffle dependencies] for the given rdd:index.md[RDD] traversing its rdd:spark-rdd-lineage.md[RDD lineage].

 NOTE: A *missing shuffle dependency* of a RDD is a dependency not registered in <<shuffleIdToMapStage, `shuffleIdToMapStage` internal registry>>.